Bishwa05/Algorithms/README.md

 # Algorithms

 This repo is only for educational purpose.
-Most of the  questions are taken from leetcode.
+Most of the  questions are taken from https://leetcode.com/.
 Though there are questions from other sources.
 Contributions are welcome.
 You can fork the repo and create a pull request.

 Arrays : https://github.com/Bishwa05/Algorithms/tree/master/src/array <br/>